-The main goal of the Jackson High School Student Services Department is to serve students, parents, and teachers.
+The main goal of the Jackson High School Student Services Department is to provide support and resources for students, parents, and teachers.

 Counselors are prepared to assist students and their families with a range of issues including course selections, schedule changes, questions about college and/or career and technical planning and personal or social problems.